15 kV AC railway electrification: History

-Simple European standardization with an alignment of voltage/frequency across Europe is not necessarily cost-effective since trans-border traction is more limited by the differing national standards in other areas.
+Simple European unification with an alignment of voltage/frequency across Europe is not necessarily cost-effective since trans-border traction is more limited by the differing national standards in other areas.
 To equip an electric locomotive with a transformer for two or more input voltages is cheap compared to the cost of installing multiple train protection systems and to run them through the approval procedure to get access to the railway network in other countries.
 However, some new high-speed lines to neighbouring countries are already intended to be built to 25 kV (e.g. in Austria to Eastern Europe).
-Newer locomotives are always built with asynchronous motor control systems that have no problem with a range of input frequencies including DC.
-However the Deutsche Bahn train operator does still use older models from the standard electric locomotive series—even though some are now as much as 50 years old.
-As soon as these obsolescent models are decommissioned, it will be easier to standardise, but this may take a few decades to happen.
-Meanwhile, the Deutsche Bahn tends to order train sets that are capable of running multiple electrification systems.
+Although newer locomotives are always built with asynchronous motor control systems that have no problem with a range of input frequencies including DC, the required additional pantographs and wiring are not universally installed in order to offer cost-reduced models like the Siemens Smartron.
+Likewise, newer regional passenger trainsets such as the Bombardier Talent 2 series are not certified for additional electrification systems.
+Despite the Deutsche Bahn train operator does not use any models from the standard electric locomotive series anymore, many smaller private rail companies do, though some are now as much as 60 years old.
+Even as these obsolescent models are decommissioned, it still may not be easier to unify.
+Meanwhile, DB Schenker tends to order freight locomotives that are capable of running multiple electrification systems as these operate across Europe.